AutoFile: Wholesale, Exempt and Untaxed Transactions

 - This means we'll report to the state that all of your sales during your entire filing period should be taxed, which will result in filing a payment that's closer to the estimate you see in the Expected Sales Tax Due Report, rather than the amount you see in your Actual Sales Tax Collected Report.

-For now, if you have a large number of untaxed or tax exempt items and are unable to designate them as tax exempt in TaxJar, we would we would suggest that you file a manual return rather than enrolling in AutoFile at this time.
+For now, if you have a large number of untaxed or tax-exempt items and are unable to designate them as tax-exempt in TaxJar, we suggest that you file a manual return rather than enrolling in AutoFile at this time.

 - Remember that all users can classify wholesale orders for AutoFile using the method here!